nodrogluap/OpenDBA/README.md

 ```

 ## Quick Start
+First, make sure you have an NVIDIA GPU in your computer.

 If you have up to thousands of text files with one number per line, generate (1) a sequence distance matrix and (2) a consensus sequence using the following command:

 ```bash